puresolcom/agri/readme.md

 ## How to install

  1. LAMP stack installed on any linux server
+ 2. Clone this repository
- 2. Apache Virtual host to use "public" directory as its root path
+ 3. Apache Virtual host to use "public" directory as its root path
- 3. run `composer update` to install all dependencies
+ 4. run `composer update` to install all dependencies
- 4. Update `.env` file with your database credentials
+ 5. Update `.env` file with your database credentials
- 5. Import `database/agrico.sql` to any mysql database or (Optional) you may run `php artisan migrate` to install migration files directly into your database to create empty schema (is this later case you will have to assign users roles manually in DB in `user_role` table)
+ 6. Import `database/agrico.sql` to any mysql database or (Optional) you may run `php artisan migrate` to install migration files directly into your database to create empty schema (is this later case you will have to assign users roles manually in DB in `user_role` table)
- 6. Done, now you may try all the endpoints
+ 7. Done, now you may try all the endpoints

 ## Test User/s